 SEO PowerSuite, by contrast, only offers email and live chat support.

-Accessing in-person support is also simpler in Semrush — its interface features an easy-to-spot support icon at the bottom right corner of the the screen which, when clicked, gives you access to the platform’s main support options.
+Accessing in-person support is also simpler in Semrush — its interface features an easy-to-spot support icon at the bottom right corner of the screen which, when clicked, gives you access to the platform’s main support options.

 Within SEO PowerSuite’s interface, by contrast, the only support option you get is emailing a project to its support team.
 And accessing live chat involves a rather long-winded process — you’ve got to navigate from the desktop app to the platform’s help center in your browser, log in to your account and then follow the live chat or email support options.

-So overall, I think it’s fair to say that the more universally convenient and versatile option for customer support is Semrush.
+So overall, I think it’s fair to say that the more convenient and versatile option for customer support is Semrush.

 SEO PowerSuite vs Semrush: the verdict